grepsuzette/wcwidth/README.md

 ## What is this used for?

-When you output characters in a Monospace font (e.g. in a Terminal) some character instead of occupying 1 character actually occupy 2!
+When you output characters in a so-called "monospace" font (e.g. in a Terminal) some character instead of occupying 1 character actually occupy 2!
 So trying to align this: